meltano/meltano/docs/src/docs/project.md

 ---
-description: At the core of the Meltano experience is the Meltano project, which represents the single source of truth regarding your ELT pipelines.
+description: At the core of the Meltano experience is your Meltano project, which represents the single source of truth regarding your ELT pipelines.
 ---

-# The Meltano Project
+# Projects

 <!-- The following is reproduced in docs/src/README.md#meltano-init -->

-At the core of the Meltano experience is the Meltano project, which represents the single source of truth regarding your ELT pipelines: how data should be [integrated](/docs/integration.html) and [transformed](/docs/transformation.html), how the pipelines should be [orchestrated](/docs/orchestration.html),
+At the core of the Meltano experience is your Meltano project, which represents the single source of truth regarding your ELT pipelines: how data should be [integrated](/docs/integration.html) and [transformed](/docs/transformation.html), how the pipelines should be [orchestrated](/docs/orchestration.html),